ksahlin/ultra/README.md

 For example

 ```
-uLTRA align genome.fasta reads.[fa/fq] outfolder/  --ont --t 48   # ONT cDNA reads using 48 cores
+uLTRA align genome.fasta reads.[fa/fq] outfolder/  --ont --t 8   # ONT cDNA reads using 8 cores
-uLTRA align genome.fasta reads.[fa/fq] outfolder/  --isoseq --t 48 # PacBio isoseq reads
+uLTRA align genome.fasta reads.[fa/fq] outfolder/  --isoseq --t 8 # PacBio isoseq reads
-uLTRA align genome.fasta reads.[fa/fq] outfolder/  --k 14  --t 48 # PacBio dRNA reads or reads with >10-12% error rate
 ```

 You can set a custom location of where to get the index from using `--index [PATH]`.
 Otherwise, uLTRA will try to read the index from the `outfolder/` by default.
+The aligned reads will be written to `outfolder/reads.sam` unless `--prefix` is set.
+For example, `--prefix sample_X` will output the reads in `outfolder/sample_X.sam`.

 ### Pipeline